Scar Management

 What is Scar Revision Surgery?

 Wounds healing under tension can worsen and stretch scars.
 Surgical revision of a scar involves cutting out the old scar, releasing formed scar tissue and suturing the skin back together again.
-In some cases, this may involve a ‘Z-Plasty’ to help release tissue close by.
+In some cases, this may involve a ‘Z-Plasty’ to help release tissue nearby.

 What Can I Expect with Scar Revision Surgery?